openshift/cluster-ingress-operator/HACKING.md

 ### Integration tests

 Integration tests are still very immature.
-To run them, use the GCP test cluster instructions and then run the tests with:
+To run them, start with an OpenShift 4.0 cluster and then run the following, substituting for your own details where appropriate.
+This assumes `KUBECONFIG` is set.

 ```
+REPO=docker.io/username/origin-cluster-ingress-operator make release-local

+# Set the manifests directory to the temporary directory reported by `release-local`.
-KUBECONFIG=/path/to/admin.kubeconfig CLUSTER_NAME=your_gcp_cluster_name make test-integration
+CLUSTER_NAME=your-cluster-name MANIFESTS=/release-local/output make test-integration
 ```

-**Important**: Note that the resources and namespaces used for the test are currently fixed and the tests will clean up after themselves, including deleting the `openshift-cluster-ingress-router` namespace.
+**Important**: Note that these tests will destroy the Cluster Version Operator and any existing Cluster Ingress Operator deployment in the cluster.
 Don't run these tests in a cluster where data loss is a concern.